Verifying proofs with Relayer

 endpoint named submit-proof

 .
-We will also need to create a params object with all the necessary information about the proof, which will be sent in the API call.
+We will also need to create a params object with all the necessary information about the proof and the vkHash we got after registering our verification key, which will be sent in the API call.
 If you want to aggregate the verified proof(want to verify the proof aggregation on connected chains like Sepolia, Base Sepolia etc) check the code snippets with aggregation.

 - Without Aggregation